bilalkhan13/shopping-cart/README.md

 2. In case of failure we can get product from json file.
 3. We can add & remove products from cart.
 4. We can clear all items from cart.
+5. Use state management library @reduxjs/toolkit for state management.

 ## Project Structure: